 MA, BA, Fisk University

-Dr. Belinda Biscoe is assistant vice president for public and community services for University Outreach at the University of Oklahoma.
-In her role as associate vice president of University Outreach, Dr. Biscoe provides leadership for over 500 individuals in 18 departments within the Public and Community Services division.
-Dr. Biscoe also serves as the Executive Director of the Southwest Center for Human Relations Studies, the home of NCORE.
+Dr. Belinda Biscoe is the vice president for University Outreach at the University of Oklahoma.
+In her role as VP, she provides leadership for over 500 individuals in 18 departments within the Public and Community Services division.
 Dr. Biscoe’s colleagues and friends often refer to her as a renaissance woman because of her many talents and her ability to successfully juggle a tremendous workload that would drown most professionals.

 A psychologist, an internationally certified preventionist, and a state certified drug and alcohol prevention director, Dr. Biscoe co-founded a community-based non-profit organization that now employs more than 150 individuals.
 She also founded a corporation whose mission is to garner funding to support programs that improve the quality of life for thousands of Oklahomans.
 During the course of her career, she has secured finding to support programs in excess of $100 million dollars.